Skip to content

 adding oil to a saucepan

-Place the seasoned chicken skin-side-down in the pan and cook until the skin is golden and crispy.
-Transfer the chicken to a plate and set aside.
+Sear the chicken: I place the seasoned chicken skin-side down into the hot pan and let it cook without moving it until the skin turns golden and crispy.
+Then, I transfer the chicken to a plate and set it aside while I build the sauce.

 browned chicken in a pan

-Add the anchovies to the now-empty pan and sauté for a few minutes, stirring until they break down and melt into the hot oil.
+Cook the anchovies: I add the anchovies to the same pan and sauté for a few minutes, stirring often until they break down and melt into the hot oil.

 cooking anchovies in a pan